Teaching Learning Process

 • Broaden the perspective of students where teachers trigger meaningful discussions in classrooms by encouraging students to ask open-ended questions, re-state remarks in more scientific language, and develop and use models to construct explanations.

-• Provide opportunity to learn and acquire the basic skills of applying their knowledge.
+• Provide opportunity to learn the basic skills of reading, writing, listening, communicating, and thinking intellectually.

 Innovative initiatives in teaching and learning process taken by the Department